mavu-lab/Wellness/README.md

 No question, no assumption.
 Placeholder: `Raw thought no filter...
 Zvakanaka, edza mangwana`.
 Capture → Mirror.

 **3. Chat — AI first, helper by need**
-`raw, no filter...` → Claude via Netlify AI Gateway.
+`raw, no filter...` → Gemini via Netlify AI Gateway.
 Under 90 words, warm, Shona touch.
 Forbids: victim, abuser, narcissist, trauma, GBV labels.
 Uses: "I notice...", 1 soft question, tiny action + hope.

 **4. Letterbox — To Future You**
 Not letter to them.
 To Future Me: "Forgive yourself for choosing with the heart you had then."